 Personalize Your Pitch

-If you can tailor your pitch and personalize it to the person who will be receiving it, you have a leg up on all the other pitches they'll read that day.
+If you can tailor your pitch and personalize it to the person who will be receiving it, then you have a leg up on all the other pitches they'll read that day.

-Let them know who you are, mention the things you have in common, and explain how you want to help their website and readers with your .
+As much as you can, let them know who you are, mention the things you have in common, and explain how you want to help their website and readers with your .

 Do Your Research

-Research what posts do particularly well with each brand by diving into the article comment sections and scoping them out on .
+Instead, research what posts do particularly well with each brand by diving into the article comment sections and scoping them out on .

 What articles or headlines get the most comments and shares?
 If you can emulate the most popular , you'll have an advantage with your pitch.